Red mud: Use

 In 2015, a major initiative was launched in Europe with funds from the European Union to address the valorization of red mud.
-Some 15 Ph.D. students were recruited as part the European Training Network (ETN) for Zero-Waste Valorisation of Bauxite Residue.
+Some 15 PhD students were recruited as part the European Training Network (ETN) for Zero-Waste Valorisation of Bauxite Residue.
 The key focus will be the recovery of iron, aluminium, titanium and rare-earth elements (including scandium) while valorising the residue into building materials.